KostaGav/KostaGav.github.io/research/index.md

 **Is it all about generations?
 Examining competing theories on the temporal dynamics of citizenship norms in consolidated democracies** (with [Alexander Wuttke](http://www.alexander-wuttke.de/) and [Harald Schoen](http://lspwpp.sowi.uni-mannheim.de/team/lehrstuhlinhaber/))

+**Convergence or Divergence in Strategic Cultures in Europe since the End of the Cold War?
+A Quantitative Text Analysis of Strategy Papers** (with [Matthias Mader](https://www.sowi.uni-mannheim.de/schoen/team/akademische-mitarbeiterinnen-und-mitarbeiter/mader-matthias-dr/) and [Harald Schoen](http://lspwpp.sowi.uni-mannheim.de/team/lehrstuhlinhaber/))

+**Learning Democracy, Unlearning Autocracy?
+The Consequences of Socialization through Education in Two Germanies – An APC Analysis** (with [Alexander Wuttke](http://www.alexander-wuttke.de/) and [Harald Schoen](http://lspwpp.sowi.uni-mannheim.de/team/lehrstuhlinhaber/))

 **How Voters Decide on How to Decide - Decision Making and Information Search Processes in the Political Domain** (with [Sophie Scharf](http://cognition.uni-mannheim.de/mitarbeiter/m_sc_sophie_scharf/))

-**Political Institutions, Party Competition and Public Opinion in Europe.
-How Institutional Constraints Shape the Impact of Persuasive Communication on Public Opinion** - Master Thesis

 ### Books